Food & Beverage: 5 Compliance Risks Regulators ‘Can’t Wait’ To Catch

 Aside from the fact that condensed water droplets can contaminate food and beverage products—through all sorts of impurities and microorganisms—they also create slipping and falling hazards on the ground.
 Studies have shown, for instance, that 30% percent of workplace injuries in the food & beverage industry can be traced back to accidental slips.

-Infestation threats involving any number of bugs, insects, and rodents are of catastrophic concern for food safety, as they have been shown to spread diseases, damage products, and compromise the integrity of food and beverage environments.
+Infestation threats involving any number of bugs, insects, and pests are of catastrophic concern for food safety, as they have been shown to spread diseases, damage products, and compromise the integrity of food and beverage environments.

 4. OCCUPATIONAL ACCIDENTS

 5. AIRBORNE CONTAMINATION

-Of the many sources for airborne contamination some of most common ones include inefficient process and equipment filters, which allow water and dust to make their way into areas where food and beverage products are being packaged or prepared.
+Of the various sources for airborne contamination some of most common ones include inefficient process and equipment filters, which allow water and dust to make their way into areas where food and beverage products are being packaged or prepared.